Antimachus I: Coins of Antimachus I

 Antimachus I issued numerous silver coins on the Attic standard, with his own image in a flat Macedonian kausia hat, and on the reverse Poseidon with his trident.
-Poseidon was the god of the ocean and great rivers - some scholars have here seen a reference to the provinces around the Indus River, where Antimachus I may have been a governor - but also the protector of horses, which was perhaps a more important function in the hinterland of Bactria.
+Poseidon was the god of the ocean and great rivers - some scholars have here seen a reference to the provinces around the Indus River, where Antimachus I may have been a governor - but he was also the protector of horses, which was perhaps a more important function in landlocked Bactria.

 On his coinage, Antimachus called himself Theos, "The God", a first in the Hellenistic world.
 Just like his colleague Agathocles, he issued commemorative coinage, in his case silver tetradrachms honouring Euthydemus I, also called "The God", and Diodotus I, called "The Saviour".
-This indicates that Antimachus I might have been instrumental in creating a royal state cult.

-Antimachus I also issued round bronzes depicting an elephant on the obverse, with a reverse showing the Greek goddess of victory Nike holding out a wreath.
+This indicates that Antimachus I might have been instrumental in creating a royal state cult.Antimachus I also issued round bronzes depicting an elephant on the obverse, with a reverse showing the Greek goddess of victory Nike holding out a wreath.
 The elephant could be a Buddhist symbol.
 These coins are reminiscent of those of Demetrius I, as well as Apollodotus I.

 Other bronzes, square and rather crude, also portray a walking elephant, but with a reverse of a thunderbolt.
 These have been attributed by Bopearachchi (as well as older scholars) to Arachosia.
 They are Indian in their design, but the legend is only in Greek.